Helping dogs feel safe, calm, and understood

 In your daily routine.

-In the small moments.
+In the small moments that happen every day.

-Not at a facility.
+Not at a training facility once a week.

-and while exploring the world.
+And while exploring the

 The CALM DOG Connection is not about taking time out of your day.